idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 culturally how they are?
 I guess I'm not a big fan of anger; I hate people being angry at me; I don't want to be angry at people;
 so I'm a big fan of the
-be civil and polite and I think often ...
+"Be civil and polite" and I think often ...
 I don't know I think the problem is when people start getting angry it raises the temperature; it gets difficult to think.